mlcommons/algorithmic-efficiency/README.md

 pylint algorithmic_efficiency
 pylint baselines
 pylint target_setting_runs
-pylint tests/reference_algorithms
+pylint reference_algorithms
 pylint submission_runner.py
 pylint tests
 ```

-You can also use `python tests/reference_submission_tests.py` to run a single model update and two model evals for each workload using the reference algorithm in `tests/reference_algorithms/`.
+You can also use `python tests/reference_submission_tests.py` to run a single model update and two model evals for each workload using the reference algorithm in `reference_algorithms/`.